Last Updated on September 26, 2021

 What are the graduation requirements for a master’s degree in sport management?

-Tuition for a Masters Degree in Sports Management can vary widely between schools, and programs generally fall within the $20,000 – $55,000 range for a one-year degree.
+Tuition for a master’s degree in sports management can vary widely between schools, and programs generally fall within the $20,000 – $55,000 range for a one-year (plus summer/internship) degree.
 Of course, if you are considering an on-campus program, you will also need to account for your housing and living expenses for the duration of your program.
 Many schools offer financial aid packages for qualifying students, so it is always worth asking about any help that might exist.
 If you have applied for financial aid, any schools that have accepted you will offer you a financial aid package.
 In some cases, you may be able to request that they take a second look at your application and ask for more financial aid.

 Sports Law – As very high-profile parts of popular culture, teams, athletes, vendors, and sponsors need the guidance of legal experts on a regular basis.
 Within the sports law umbrella are partnerships and negotiations–for everything from transportation and logistics to branding and sponsorships.
 Athletes need legal representation in the form of agents while teams–and the leagues in which they play–must have solid agreements in place to ensure smooth, equitable operations.
 Sports law is an exciting niche within the sport management world that offers very attractive salaries for those who excel in this area, as well as high level involvement with your favorite teams and leagues.